Julia-Tempering/Pigeons.jl/docs/src/pt.md

 An object responsible for accumulating all different types of statistics for one replica is called a  [`recorders`](@ref).
 An object accumulating one type of statistic for one replica is a [`recorder`](@ref).
-Each replica has a single recorders to ensure thread safety and distributed computing.
+Each replica has a single recorders to ensure thread safety (as illustrated above by the use of a parallel local exploration phase using `@thread`) and to enable distributed computing.